-We created this package MetaMutationalSigs to facilitate comprehensive mutational signature analysis by creating a wrapper for different packages and providing a standard format for their outputs so that they can be effectively compared.
+Here, to facilitate comprehensive mutational signature analysis we d the package, MetaMutationalSigs.
+We creating a wrapper for multiple packages typically used for mutation signature analysis, and providing a standard format for their outputs so that they can be effectively compared.
 We have also standardized the input formats accepted by various packages to ease interoperability.
 We also create standard visualizations for the results of all packages to ensure easy analysis.
-Our software is easy to install and use through Docker.
+MetaMutationalSigs software is easy to install and use through Docker.

 Approach:

-There are two different methods usually used for mutational signature analysis: signature refitting, and de-novo signature extraction.
+The two major methods typically used for mutational signature analysis are signature refitting, and de-novo signature extraction.
 Signature refitting methods try to recreate the observed mutational pattern in the sample (the frequencies of 96 types of mutations) using the linear combinations of known signatures (COSMIC 30, SBS, ID, etc.), these methods work quite well on small sample sizes and single samples and are widely used as such.
 Signature extraction methods try to find new signatures from a given dataset using a set of samples, the newly extracted signatures are then compared with known reference signatures and the novel signature is assigned to a known signature if their cosine similarity exceeds a set threshold.
-There are a few important caveats to signature extraction: 1) a novel signature can be very similar to several reference signatures and the assignment is not always perfect 2) the threshold for assignment plays a crucial role but is not widely agreed upon, using a different threshold can change the assignment.
+There are a few important caveats to signature extraction as recently discussed in: 1) a novel signature can be very similar to several reference signatures and the assignment is not always perfect 2) the threshold for assignment plays a crucial role but is not widely agreed upon, using a different threshold can change the assignment.
 [6]

-We chose signature refitting as our primary task and implemented high performing packages as identified in [6] that were implemented in R. We implement DeconstructSigs [7], mutationalPatterns [8], Sigfit [9], Sigminer [10], these tools build up on other tools such as [11, 12].
+We chose signature refitting as our primary task and implemented high performing packages as identified in [6] that were implemented in R. We implement DeconstructSigs [7], MutationalPatterns [8], Sigfit [9], Sigminer [10], these tools build up on other tools such as [11, 12].
 Our package outputs several data files in CSV format ready for further analysis and visualization using external packages along with visualizations of the signature exposures as described in table 1.

 We use the RMSE of the reconstruction error as our performance metric for comparison of these packages.